 - A: No. Once the request is made to Financial Aid, we have no ability to expedite funding.
 Any questions about the dispersal process should be directed to the Financial Aid Office or Bursar's Office.

-Seeking credit or other internship support?
-If your employer requires credit or other documentation, set up an appointment with Diane Miller.
-Additionally, if you are considering unpaid, credit-bearing internships with for-profit organizations, you should consider the U.S. Department of Labor's criteria for these programs when evaluating opportunities.
+- A: If your employer requires credit or other documentation, reach out to your College Career Office for information about how to gain credit.
+Additionally, if you are considering unpaid, credit-bearing experiences with for-profit organizations, you should consider the U.S. Department of Labor's criteria for these programs when evaluating opportunities.